syegulalp/wator/README.md

 * Pyglet 2

-Optionally, Cython, as the `compile.py` script will compile the `draw.py` module for some speed improvements.
-I haven't optimized it much yet, though.
+Optionally, Cython, as the `compile.py` script will compile the `draw.py` module for major speed improvements (10-20×, by my best reckoning).

 ## License